A bride was usually chosen by the bridegroom's father.

 Joel 2:15-16

-The third day (Tuesday) is the traditional wedding day.
+The third day (Tuesday) is a traditional wedding day.

 On the third day there was a wedding in Cana of Galilee...